Nialsihg/RosterItemLevels/README.md

 # RosterItemLevels
-A simple WoW AddOn to see and report your roster item levels.
+A simple WoW AddOn to see and report the item levels of your roster.

 ## Usage
 Minimap icon or command: